borttappat/dotfiles/tools/Sovereign/README.md

 - Perform further tests

 ### SSH Runner (ssh.py)
-[Tested with a linpeas-script on a Hack The Box lab host]
+[Tested with a linpeas-script(provided in this repo, original at https://github.com/peass-ng/PEASS-ng/tree/master/linPEAS)  on a Hack The Box lab host]
-- Uploads and executes a script on remote systems
+- Uploads and executes a script on remote systems using ssh
 - Supports password and key-based authentication
 - Output capture and local/remote saving